khajaasmath786/spark-simple-mba/README.md

 ## Simple usage

 ### Create a transactions.csv file
+A transaction is the set of items bought in a single order by a customer of your shop.

-Your transactions (old orders of customers) should be specified in CSV format, in which each line represent a single transaction (order).
+Your transactions history (list of all the orders of all the customers of your shop) should be specified in CSV format, in which each line represent a single transaction.

 Example:
 ```